withtally/rollcall/scripts/eth-denver-workshop/README.md

 Next up, we want to deploy a Governor contract to Optimism that we can use to create and vote on proposals that will ultimately get executed on Layer 1.

-The first thing we'll need it a Layer 2 token to vote with.
-To support thing, we'll need to deploy a Layer 2 ERC20 token that supports voting and will hold bridged token state.
+The first thing we'll need is a Layer 2 token to vote with.
+To support this, we'll deploy a ERC20 voting token that will hold bridged token state.

 ```sh
 NAME="RollCallDAO" SYMBOL="DAO" ./deploy-l2-token.sh